-Cllr Cheney Payne was the Liberal Democrat Parliamentary Candidate for Cambridge on July 4th this year.
+Cheney Payne - Parliamentary Candidate for Cambridge

 "Against the backdrop of rising inflation, cuts to public services and the climate crisis, it is clear that we need Liberal Democrats in Parliament.
 We are the only party with such a strong record of action on climate change, who are committed to restoring our close relationship with the EU and reforming the UK.
 After the political turmoil of the last few months, it is clear that the public want an alternative.
 I am 100% committed to showing the people of Cambridge that the Liberal Democrats offer exactly that."